Meet our local representative on arrival at Cairo International Airport

 Day 5 - Tour of High Dam, Philae Temple and Unfinished Obelisk; Nubian Village visit

 The Movenpick Aswan Resort is situated on an island across from the city of Aswan.
-In one of the most fantastic settings in Egypt, close to the city's most famous attractions, the hotel provides a wonderful and convenient base from where to explore all that Aswan has to offer.
-A perfect place to relax in some of the most beautiful natural surroundings in Egypt.
-The resort offers 190 rooms, 38 duplexes and 8 villas.
+In one of the most fantastic settings in Egypt, close to the most famous attractions in the city, the hotel provides a wonderful and convenient base from where to explore all that Aswan has to offer.
+The resort has 190 rooms, 38 duplexes and 8 villas.
 Comfortably furnished and tastefully decorated in soft muted tones, each room leads out onto its own private balcony with dramatic views of the Nile and the desert beyond.
 Each room has individually controlled air conditioning, direct-dial telephones and fully marbled bathrooms en-suite, complete with personal toiletry and individual bathrobes.
 The magnificent duplex suites are located on two levels with separate sleeping and living/dining areas.
 And beyond the main hotel are 8 exclusive villas each leading to its own private garden.
-The hotel was built around a main tower structure and is situated on a lush 16 hectare property that includes cultivated gardens, children's parks and pleasant pathways.
+The hotel was built around a main tower structure and is situated on a lush 16 hectare property that includes cultivated gardens, parks and pleasant pathways.
 Notably, the botanical gardens and the Tombs of the Nobles are a short boat ride away.
 The Orangerie, serves French cuisine, a buffet and an a la carte menu on a 24-hour basis.
 The second main dining facility is an Italian restaurant called La Perle.
 A poolside restaurant offers snacks and pizzas, and a lounge bar also operates on the first floor for drinks, coffee or light snacks.
 The Panorama bar, which enjoys the best views of Aswan and the surrounding area, is situated on the upper floor of the tower, and operates for high tea and for drinks.
-The facility operates a fitness and exercise room, tennis courts, table tennis, two heated pools (one infinity pool overlooking Aswan) and a children's pool.
+The facility operates a fitness-, and exercise room, tennis courts, table tennis, two heated pools (one infinity pool overlooking Aswan) and a childrens pool.

 Abu Simbel Excursion - Our Representative will meet you at Airport and escort you to the world-renowned site where Ramses II ordered two sun temples carved from the limestone mountains at Abu Simbel, between 1290-1124 BC.
 At the Great Temple of Ra-Harakhte, the four famous colossal statues of Ramses II sit majestically over 20 meters high, staring out across the desert.
-Six massive standing statues front the Temple of Hathor, dedicated to the cow-headed goddess of love and built in honor of Ramses’ favorite wife, Queen Nefertari, each 10 meters high.
+Six massive standing statues front the Temple of Hathor, dedicated to the cow-headed goddess of love and built in honor of Ramses favorite wife, Queen Nefertari, each 10 meters high.
 In modern times the waters that would rise with the completion of the High Dam threatened the two temples of Abu Simbel.
 A campaign to save them was organized by UNESCO, with the temples being cut into blocks, raised piece-by-piece, and reassembled in a new position higher up the hillside.
-The massive job took two years to complete, 1966-1968.

 Touring while cruising includes the following:

-High Dam: Your Egyptologist guide will escort you to visit the Aswan High Dam, Egypt’s contemporary example of building on a monumental scale.
+High Dam: Your Egyptologist guide will escort you to visit the Aswan High Dam,a contemporary example of building on a monumental scale.

 Kom Ombo Temple: Visit the Temple of Kom Ombo, dedicated to the crocodile-god Sobek.
 The temple stands at a bend in the Nile where in ancient times sacred crocodiles basked in the sun on the riverbank.

-Day 7 – Tour of Valley of the Kings & Queens, Hatshepsut Temple, Photostop Colossi of Memnon
+Day 7 - Tour of Valley of the Kings & Queens, Hatshepsut Temple, Colossi of Memnon

-Day 8 – Tour of Luxor Temple and Karnak Temple
+Day 7 - Afternoon Tour of Luxor Temple and Karnak Temple

 Touring while cruising includes the following: